 Damascus is a unique wavy pattern that you’ll find in steel with a certain aesthetic appeal.
-One of the most pressing concerns that knife-lovers face is whether Damascus steel is real or fake.
+One of the most pressing concerns that modern times knife-lovers face is whether Damascus steel is real or fake.

-To simplify, there are two methods that you can ensure whether Damascus steel is real or not: by checking whether they are Wootz and pattern-welded steel.
+To simplify, there are two methods that you can ensure whether Damascus steel is real or not: by checking whether they are Wootz steel and pattern-welded steel.
 In order to find whether the Damascus blade is real or counterfeit, let’s move on and delve deeper into the article.

 What is Damascus Steel?